mitraboga/BERTokenScope/README.md

 ---

-## Enhanced Version: BERTokenScope

-BERTokenScope expands that foundation into a more complete and realistic NLP platform.

-It adds:

-- an interactive Streamlit dashboard
-- a FastAPI backend
-- structured NLP services
-- financial text intelligence
-- embedding exploration
-- explainability reports
-- counterfactual token analysis
-- model comparison tools
-- runtime benchmarking
-- local run tracking
-- Docker Compose support
-- API versioning
-- safe fallback behavior
-- testable components that do not require model downloads

-In other words:

-> CS50AI Attention taught the foundation.
-> BERTokenScope turns that foundation into an industry-style AI system.

----

 # ✨ What BERTokenScope Does

 ## 1. Attention Explorer

-The Attention Explorer helps inspect transformer attention layer by layer and head by head.
+The Attention Explorer helps inspect the transformer attention layer by layer and head by head.

 It allows users to study how tokens attend to one another across the model.